Wednesday, August 6, 2025

 This isn't the greatest drawing as my nose and mouth are a little wonky, but I like it none the less.
 I drew this naked selfie as an assignment for a life drawing glass, Feb 1995, back when I was 21.

-People should have the right to be openly naked in public if they want to be, such as at the public beach or around their own house while doing yard work or sitting on their balcony.
+People should have the right to be openly naked in public if they want to be.
 It’s very oppressive to insist that people wear clothing all of the time while outside.
 Obviously there is a time and place for everything.
-Nobody needs to be naked near a school or in a grocery store.
+Nobody needs to be naked near a school or daycare, in a grocery store, or at a shopping mall.
 However, I feel very strongly that cities need to provide clothing optional spaces because being openly naked outdoors is a powerful and healthy way to connect with nature and your body.
 It teaches you to accept your body and love yourself just the way you are.

 Here I am at the Toronto World Naked Bike Ride, 2024